ibpdas/valueline/README.md

 The dashboard includes an **Executive decision box** to the right of Page 1.

-It provides a dedicated space where leaders see:
+This provides a dedicated space for leaders to see:

 - Top three asks
 - Key trade offs